OI-wiki/i18n/docs/intro/faq.md

 ### ending position <script type="math/tex">endpos</script>
 ```

-In the table of contents it will become:
+In the sidebar it will become:

 ```text
 ending position endpos
 ```

-Note: Please try to avoid introducing MathJax formulas in the catalog now.
+Note: Please try to avoid introducing MathJax formulas in the sidebar now.

 ### How to individually declare copyright information for a page